 The nature of geofencing means mobile advertising is the most effective channel.
 Your prospects will be mobile and your ads will reach them on their mobile devices.

 Geofenced ads are triggered when a mobile device enters the bounds of a geofence.
-Geofences can be bound by specific points set by an administrator or by a radius around a location.
+Geofences can be set between 1,000 and 30,000 meters radius around a specified location.

 Ideas for ad copy